-“In order to ensure sustainable development, the choices intended to meet the needs of the present must not compromise the ability of future generations and of other peoples to meet their own needs;
+“That in order to ensure sustainable development, choices intended to meet the needs of the present must not compromise the capacity of future generations and other peoples to meet their own needs;

-"Art.
-2. - Everyone has the duty to take part in preserving and improving the environment.
+“Art.
+2. - Everyone has the duty to take part in the preservation and improvement of the environment.

-"Art.
-3. - Every person must, under the conditions defined by law, prevent the damage that he is likely to cause to the environment or, failing this, limit the consequences.
+“Art.
+3. - Everyone must, under the conditions defined by law, prevent any damage that they are likely to cause to the environment or, failing that, limit the consequences.

 “Art.
 4. - Everyone must contribute to repairing the damage they cause to the environment, under the conditions defined by law.

-"Art.
-5. - When the occurrence of damage, although uncertain in the state of scientific knowledge, could seriously and irreversibly affect the environment, the public authorities shall, by applying the precautionary principle and in their areas of responsibility, attributions, the implementation of risk assessment procedures and the adoption of provisional and proportionate measures in order to prevent the occurrence of damage.
+“Art.
+5. - When the occurrence of damage, although uncertain in the state of scientific knowledge, could seriously and irreversibly affect the environment, the public authorities take care, by application of the precautionary principle and in their fields of 'attributions, the implementation of risk assessment procedures and the adoption of provisional and proportionate measures in order to prevent the occurrence of the damage.

 “Art.
 6. - Public policies must promote sustainable development.
 To this end, they reconcile the protection and enhancement of the environment, economic development and social progress.

-"Art.
-7. - Everyone has the right, under the conditions and within the limits defined by law, to access information relating to the environment held by public authorities and to participate in the preparation of public decisions affecting the 'environment.
+“Art.
+7. - Everyone has the right, under the conditions and within the limits defined by law, to access information relating to the environment held by public authorities and to participate in the development of public decisions having an impact on the environment. 'environment.